jz48/IS601TeamDJ/git.md

     Basically, we have a remote repository and several local repositories which are cloned from the remote repository or another remote repository which is forked from the original one.
 We use git add and git commit commands to submit the change on the codes and documents.

+    Here is a typical example: we create and checkout a new branch from the master branch.
+Then we add and commit the changes to the local git.
+After that, we can push them to the remote repository.

 * Repository - A repository to store the files and git history
 * Clone – A git clone is a git command that allows a user to clone a repository into a new directory that which they choose